kmaxime/kata-supermarket-pricing/README.md

 #Implementation choices
 In this supermarket, you can buy whatever you wish. there is no stock management, as it was not specified in the subject.

-Basically, A customer had got a cart, and is free to buy whatever item he wants, which are then added to the cart.
-When the customer doesn't need to buy anything, he goes to the supermarket checkout, which is in charge of calculating the bill incrementally, according to each item found in the cart.
+Basically, A customer has got a cart, and is free to buy whatever items he wants, which are then added to the cart.
+When the customer doesn't need anything else, he goes to the supermarket checkout, which is in charge of calculating the bill incrementally, according to each item found in the cart.
 The customer's cart is in charge of making sure that the customer doesn't try anything suspicious (i.e. adding a decimal value of an item that is bought in unitary value).
 I assumed that the supermarket itself would not have such items and then decided to control this directly in the cart addition method.

 In terms of structure, I decided to implement a sort of decorator pattern, which decides of the pricing calculation method that is to be applied to an item, according to its properties.
 Additionnally, the features "Three for a dollar" and "Buy two, get one free" are implemented in a more generic way to the sole "PackagePricing" class.
 That can be explained by the fact I assumed there was always a unitary price for which you could acquire one unit of desired item.